Objectives and Content

 Master's theses shall be written in line with the APA standards (A4, 1.5 line spacing, left, top and bottom margins of at least 2.5 cm), excluding the reference list and appendix.
 They shall consist of 40-50 pages of text (as a guide).
 Unlike the format used for articles, theses shall have an introduction which contains a broader review of the literature and a more comprehensive presentation of the background and problems involved.
 The discussion shall also be more detailed than that commonly used in the format for articles.
 The other parts of the thesis shall comply with the APA standards, i.e. there shall be a summary in Norwegian and English, each consisting of approx. 200 words.
 MA theses can also be written in English.

 As a general rule students shall write their Master's theses in pairs.
 Their supervision is regulated by a more specific supervision agreement.
 Some supervision can be provided in groups.
+The deadline for submitting the Supervision Agreement contract is 15 October for students who start working on their Master's thesis during the autumn semester, and 15 March for students who start work on their Master's thesis during the spring semester.

 When there is more than one author, the authors shall contribute equally to the work involved.